videojs/videojs-contrib-media-sources/README.md

 ## Release History

+ * 1.0.0: throw an error if appends are called during an update
  * 0.3.0: Delegate SourceBuffer.abort() calls to the SWF
  * 0.2.0: Improve interactivity by batching communication with Flash.
  * 0.1.0: Initial release